dervalp/cosyJS/README.md

 ## Intro

+**cosyJS is still experimental and should not be used for production environment**

 The idea is to provide you out of the box a node.js server which manage all your static files (stylesheets, javascript templates, javascript lib,...).

 cosyJS has also some nice features out of the box like: